CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Combined-lab/LAB_AK_06_Lab1_Ex01_KQL.md

     | summarize count() by Computer
     ```

+    > **Note:** It will take some time to reflect for some commands, you can move to other commands and check this later.

 1. The following statement demonstrates the **count()** function, but in this example, we name the column as *cnt*.
 In the Query Window, enter the following statement and select **Run**:

     ```KQL